Uruvam

 Uruvam is a 1991 Indian Tamil-language Supernatural horror film, directed by G. M. Kumar.
 The film stars Mohan, Pallavi, R. P. Viswam, débutante Veera Pandiyan and Jayamala.

 Plot

 The illegitimate son of a rich man loses a court battle over the palatial house in which he has been living.
 So he appeals to Bangaru Muni and he sets off a devastating abhichara prayoga (black magic attack) on the legitimate son Mohan and his family.
-Bangaru Muni unleashes dakini, sakini, Mohini pisachi and other pretas in house.
-He does the ashtadig bandhan so that person should not escape.

-Mohan lives happily with his wife, his two children, his sister Raasi, his brother-in-law Ashok and his wife's sister Meena.
-They all move to the palatial house.
-Mohan is an atheist who doesn't believe in the supernatural or God.
-Soon, the family is disturbed by a supernatural spirit unleashed by Bangaru Muni.
-The spirit in Mohan's body kills his wife, his children and his brother-in-law and even Bangaru Muni.
-Finally, Jolna Swamy comes to their rescue and fights against the evil spirit which is in Mohan's body.
-Jolna Swamy finally destroys the spirit, but Mohan is sent to a mental asylum, where he grieves for not believing in Almighty God.
+Bangaru Muni unleashes a evil spirit in the house.
+He does the ashtadig bandhan so that person should not escape.Meanwhile,in a Devi Temple,Jolna Sami and his disciple perform pooja,but they notice the blood coming from Devi's eyes indicating a bad thing is going to come in a family's life and starts reciting verses from Kantha Sashti Kavasam which makes the blood reverse its way.After this,they go to caution the family soon which is going to be affected by this bad thing.